 After you’ve identified an influencer, you need to provide brand training.
 They need to know how to talk to their audience about your brand.
 Give them the message you want to convey, and let them say it their way.

 Before finishing, coordinate the rollout.
 As always, you need to plan every detail before making the campaign live, so the executive quality is top-notch.

 Finally, measure your success.
 Analyze the sales increase, the click-to-purchase ratio, and other metrics tied to your goals.
-To this end, tools like Meltwater’s Social Media Influencer platform can help.
+To this end, tools like Meltwater’s Social Media Influencer Platform or Klear's Influencer Marketing Software can help.